Israel–Serbia relations: History

-Criticism of 1999 NATO bombing
+In July 2023, Israeli foreign minister Eli Cohen described Serbia as the "strongest ally of the State of Israel in the region".

+In April 2024, Israeli ambassador to Serbia, Yahel Wilan, released a statement that Israel would not recognize the Srebrenica massacre as a genocide.

+Following the October 7 attacks Serbian President Aleksandar Vučić condemned the "horrific attacks", adding that "the Jewish people have endured a history of suffering and Israel deserves to live in peace and security" while also calling for a compromise between Palestinians and Israelis.
+Media reports have suggested Serbia is a major supplier of weapons and ammunition to Israel during the Gaza war, with at least two major shipments sent during the conflict.
+Serbia's state-owned arms manufacturer, Yugoimport SDPR, exported over 23.1 million euros worth of arms and ammunition to Israel during 2024.

+In June 2024, a Serbian-Muslim assailant attacked a police officer outside of the Israeli embassy in Belgrade.

+In September 2024, Israeli President Isaac Herzog visited Sebia, meeting with Serbian President Aleksandar Vučić in Belgrade.

+In June 2025, due to the Iran–Israel war, the government announced halt on exporting arms to Israel.
+This came after Iran warned that providing weapons to Israel would be considered an "act of aggression" against Iran.

+Israeli stance on Kosovo

 Israel refused to support the 1999 NATO bombing of Yugoslavia, leading to admonishment from the United States.
-Ariel Sharon criticised NATO's bombing as an act of "brutal interventionism".
-In the first detailed Israeli response to the NATO campaign against Belgrade, Sharon said both Serbia and Kosovo have been victims of violence.
+Ariel Sharon criticized NATO's bombing as an act of "brutal interventionism".
+In the first detailed Israeli response to the NATO campaign against Serbia, Sharon said both Serbia and Kosovo have been victims of violence.
 He said prior to the current Yugoslav campaign against Kosovo Albanians, Serbians were the targets of attacks in the Kosovo province.
 "Israel has a clear policy.
 We are against aggressive actions.
 We are against hurting innocent people.
 I hope that the sides will return to the negotiating table as soon as possible."
 During the crisis, Elyakim Haetzni said the Serbs should be the first to receive Israeli aid.
 "They are our traditional friends," he told Israel Radio."
-It was suggested that Sharon may have supported the Yugoslav position because of the Serbian people's history of saving Jews during the Holocaust.
-On Sharon's death, Serbian minister Aleksandar Vulin stated: The Serbian people will remember Sharon for opposing the 1999 NATO bombing campaign against the former Yugoslavia and advocating respect for sovereignty of other nations and a policy of not interfering with their internal affairs.
+On Sharon's death, Serbian minister Aleksandar Vulin stated: "The Serbian people will remember Sharon for opposing the 1999 NATO bombing campaign against the former Yugoslavia and advocating respect for sovereignty of other nations and a policy of not interfering with their internal affairs."
 It was suggested that Israel's pro-Serbian position may have been a result of Serbs saving Jews during the Holocaust, personal memories of which were still present among many older Israeli politicians serving in government at the time such as Tommy Lapid.